nirantk83/Car_Price_Prediction/README.md

 CONCLUSION

-1] By Applying linear model we predict the cars price by input different parameter
+1] By Applying linear model we predict the cars price by taking different parameter from user.